shengzhang90/DMGSA_master/README.md

 # DMGSA-for-airway-medical-image-segmentation
-This is an release code of the paper "Dynamical Multi-order Responses and Global Semantic-Infused Adversarial Learning: A Robust Airway Segmentation Method".
+This is a release code of the paper "Dynamical Multi-order Responses and Global Semantic-Infused Adversarial Learning: A Robust Airway Segmentation Method".

 ## Updates
 **29/10/2023**: